OpenTrading/OTMql4Zmq/README.md

 ### Project

-Please file any bugs in the issues tracker: https://github.com/OpenTrading/OTMql4Zmq/issues
+Please file any bugs in the issue tracker: https://github.com/OpenTrading/OTMql4Zmq/issues

 Use the Wiki to start topics for discussion: